eradiate/eradiate/README.md

   <details>
   <summary>
-  One-dimensional atmospheric profiles (AFGL 1986 standard profiles)
+  One-dimensional atmospheric profiles (AFGL atmospheric constituent profiles)
   </summary>
   These profiles are available in CKD mode only (the monochromatic mode uses the simpler U.S. Standard Atmosphere (1976) model).